wkrzemien/wkrzemien.github.io/_pages/research.md

 Till 2024, I was involved in the coordination of the J-PET Total Body Software group, responsible for the preparation of medical data processing and image reconstruction software for the next generation of cost-effective total-body PET tomography scanners.
-This involved software development [tools](https://github.com/JPETTomography), including image reconstruction algorithms, Monte Carlo simulations, and applications of the machine learning methods to PET tomography.
+This involved software development, including image reconstruction algorithms, Monte Carlo simulations, and applications of the machine learning methods to PET tomography.
 Previously, I coordinated the development of data analysis [framework](https://www.sciencedirect.com/science/article/pii/S2352711020300509).

 In this study published in [Medical Physics](https://onlinelibrary.wiley.com/share/author/TIMWB9IG3TXSQWSUDANR?target=10.1002/mp.17627), we optimized the total-body J-PET geometry for both two-gamma and multi-gamma tomography using Monte Carlo simulations.